 There are several arguments for and against the teaching of sex education in schools.
 Supporters claim that exposure to such information, including STDs or STIs and the proper use of contraceptives, lowers teen pregnancy and STD or STI infection rates.
 They would also argue that most teenagers are, or will be, sexually active and that public schools are a proper venue for sex education particularly for those children who don't have any other exposure to the topic.
 As such, supporters typically favor a more comprehensive approach to sex education.

 Opponents of certain sex education programs in public schools, on the other hand, argue that the parents should have a say in what is taught to their children, particularly when it comes to such sensitive topics that could contradict a family's own moral or religious values.
 Opponents of certain sex education programs in schools typically favor a focus on teaching abstinence (waiting to have sex until marriage or a committed relationship) as the best way to protect children from the physical and psychological effects of having sex at a young age.

 Abstinence-Only Sex Education

-However, critics argue that abstinence-only programs fail to prepare those kids who do have sex and point to studies showing that inaccurate or incomplete information about pregnancy and sexually transmitted diseases leads to higher rates of unintended pregnancies and STDs.
+However, critics argue that abstinence-only programs fail to prepare those kids who do have sex and point to studies showing that inaccurate or incomplete information about pregnancy and sexually transmitted diseases lead to higher rates of unintended pregnancies and STDs or STIs.

 Questions About Sex Education Law and Public Schools?
 Talk to an Attorney